Private Use Van Insurance

 Yes – you can choose from an extensive list of modifications on the vehicle details page.
 Remember that if you’ve made any modifications to how the van would have left the factory, you’ll need to declare them.

-Is private van insurance expensive?
+Is private van insurance cheaper?

 This will vary according to the make & model of van and your personal circumstances, but personal use van insurance costs can be very similar to private car insurance.